mohammedterryjack/prompt-engineering/README.md

 ---

 ## ChangeLog
+- 0.0.5 more prompts added. from_csv method added. nlu example
 - 0.0.4 more prompts added
 - 0.0.3 to_csv method added. cache flag added to @api
 - 0.0.2 more prompts added
 - 0.0.1 initial release

+---
+## TODO
+- [x] complete all prompts
+- [] add decorator to dynamically update prompt with prior response (for context)
+- [] add contextual chatbot prompt